Quitters, Inc.: Plot

-Shortly after the shocking, Dick has gained weight and Donatti obtains some prohibited diet pills for him to achieve a target weight.
+Shortly after the shocking, Dick has gained weight, and Donatti obtains some prohibited diet pills for him to achieve a target weight.
 If Dick strays from this goal, Donatti threatens that his wife's right little finger will be cut off.
 Morrison exercises and keeps in shape, and gives the business card to a barfly, echoing the start of the story.
-The story ends when Dick and Cindy meet the McCanns, and Dick realizes Jimmy's wife is missing her little finger on her right hand.
+The story ends when Dick and Cindy meet the McCanns, and Dick realizes that Jimmy's wife is missing her little finger on her right hand.